--- IN VIVO AND EX VIVO CLINICAL TESTING METHODS -
+--- IN VIVO AND EX VIVO CLINICAL TESTING METHODS -

-TEST METHOD DESCRIPTION pH Buffering This in vivo test method is designed to determine the ability of an oral care product to buffer/neutralize the pH within the oral cavity when exposed to challenges.
+TEST METHOD DESCRIPTION Glycolytic Activity and Plaque Regrowth This ex vivo model is useful for screening potential antiplaque/antigingivitis agents.
+A participant's plaque is sampled at baseline and then at timed events after using a given formulation in the clinic and/or at home.
+Participants visit the clinic, the gingival margin is swabbed, and the plaque is analyzed for glycolytic action and regrowth.
+Such models are recommended by the FDA and ADA for antigingivitis claims. pH Buffering This in vivo test method is designed to determine the ability of an oral care product to buffer/neutralize the pH within the oral cavity when exposed to challenges.
 Typically saliva is analyzed but this can also be applied to plaque sampled from specific sites.
 Salivary Flow (ADA Seal Model) This in vivo test method determines the ability of a chewing gum or mint to stimulate salivary flow compared to a clinically tested, ADA approved chewing gum.
 Increased salivary flow is one method to increase remineralization and prevent demineralization thus reducing a cariogenic challenge.
-Salivary Peroxide Concentration in Saliva This is an ex vivo model using colorimetric analysis to determine the concentration of peroxide released into saliva at multiple timepoints during and after tooth bleaching/whitening using a peroxide-containing oral care product; required by Health Canada for peroxide-containing products $\geq$ 3.0% Hydrogen Peroxide (or equivalent).
-Dentinal Hypersensitivity This is an in vivo clinical test method to determine the ability of an oral care product to reduce tooth sensitivity over a four week test period .
-Using a Visual Analog Scale (VAS), the outcome measures are subject reported perceptions to the severity of various pain provoking stimuli (i.e. exposures to an air blast, tactile force, and/or a thermal or hypertonic sucrose solution).
-Efficacy of the product is determined by comparing baseline sensitivity levels to post-treatment VAS scores, relative to a control.
-Whitening This in vivo test method determines the ability of an oral care product to bleach/whiten extrinsic stain and intrinsic tooth color.
-Efficacy is determined by using the VITA Bleachedguide 3D-MASTER and/or a handheld spectrophotometric device, comparing baseline tooth shade level to post- treatment scores relative to a placebo control.
-Supragingival Plaque Removal Studies are designed to assess plaque removal/reduction, and corresponding change in gingivitis levels, of a variety of dental products such as toothbrush, floss, oral irrigator, toothpaste and mouthrinse.
-Plaque and gingivitis levels are evaluated by a trained and calibrated dental examiner.
-Efficacy is determined by the reduction of plaque levels of the test product compared to the control.
-Oral Safety This in vivo model is used to assess the oral irritation potential of a formulated product under exaggerated use conditions over 5 days followed by an 18-day rest period, then a 48-hour product exposure period for sensitization assessment.
-A dental clinician evaluates the presence of oral soft issue responses based on a 0 to 3 irritation score over the 5-day test period and following the 48-hour challenge period.
-The outcome variable is the mean irritation score of the test group compared to the control group.
+Salivary Peroxide Concentration in Saliva This is an ex vivo model using colorimetric analysis to determine the concentration of peroxide released into saliva at multiple timepoints during and after tooth bleaching/whitening using a peroxide-containing oral care product; required by Health Canada for peroxide-containing products \geq 3.0% Hydrogen Peroxide (or equivalent).
+Sensitivity This is an in vivo clinical test method to determine the ability of an oral care product to reduce tooth sensitivity.
+Using a Visual Analog Scale (VAS), the outcome measures are subject reported perceptions to the severity of various pain provoking stimuli (i.e. exposures to an air blast, tactile force using a dental instrument, and/or a thermal or hypertonic sucrose solution).
+Efficacy of the product is determined by comparing before- to after-treatment VAS scores.
+Whitening This in vivo test method is used to determine the ability of an oral care product to bleach/whiten intrinsic tooth color.
+Efficacy is determined by comparing before- to after-treatment tooth shades which are collected in vivo using a handheld spectrophotometric device.

-IN SITU CLINICAL TESTING METHODS
+- IN SITU CLINICAL TESTING METHODS -

 TEST METHOD DESCRIPTION Caries Prevention, Enamel Remineralization and/or Fluoride Bioavailability This in situ model utilizes an intra oral appliance (IOA) to evaluate the ability of an oral care product formulated to prevent dental caries progression, promote enamel remineralization and/or promote fluoride uptake.
 The IOA houses sound or demineralized enamel substrates that are then evaluated for fluoride uptake, surface hardness, and/or cross-sectional (subsurface) hardness.
 Erosion This in situ model utilizes an intra oral appliance (IOA) to evaluate the ability of an oral care product formulated to prevent enamel erosion from dietary acids (i.e. citric acid).
-The outcome measure is surface microhardness with a non-contact 3D optical profilometry procedure.
+The outcome measure is surface microhardness with a non-contact 3D optical profilometry procedure (available by mid-2023).
 Stain Removal This is a partial denture in situ model useful for determining the ability of an oral care product to remove/reduce extrinsic tooth stain.
 Tooth pontics in the partial denture house stained enamel substrates used to evaluate the stain removal ability of the test product.
 Efficacy is measured ex-vivo using spectrophotometric evaluation.